ABDE-LKADER/Cub3D/README.md

 ## Contributing

   Contributions are welcome!
 I'd like you to please follow the guidelines for submitting pull requests and issues.
-For more details, refer to the ```CONTRIBUTING.md``` file if available.
+For more details, refer to the ```CONTRIBUTING``` file if available.

 ---
 Happy coding! ^_^